-- 14. Transportation Find help with answering transportation questions - a.
+14. Transportation Find help with answering transportation questions a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-Webber Canyon Rd and Badger Rd provide access to the site.
+Webber Canyon Rd provides access to the site.